SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Style/Style.md

 ### Wiring buttons

-The only thing missing is to add the behaviour when pressing the buttons.
+The only thing missing is to add the behavior when pressing the buttons.

-For example, if we click on the zoom in button we want to remove the `smallFontStyle` and add the `bigFontSize`.
-When we click on the text font button, we should remove the style codeFont and add the textFont style.
+For example, if we click on the zoom-in button we want to remove the `smallFontStyle` and add the `bigFontSize`.
+When we click on the text font button, we should remove the style `codeFont` and add the `textFont` style.

 This is what to do in the `connectPresenters` method defined below: